Rail (bird): Reproduction

 The breeding behaviors of many Rallidae species are poorly understood or unknown.
-Most are thought to be monogamous, although polygyny and polyandry have been reported.
+Most nest in dense vegetation, and are thought to be monogamous, although polygyny and polyandry have been reported.
 Most often, they lay five to 10 eggs.
 Clutches as small as one or as large as 15 eggs are known.
 Egg clutches may not always hatch at the same time.
 Chicks become mobile after a few days.
 They often depend on their parents until fledging, which happens around 1 month old.